Project Case Studies

 Vehicles to Grid Britain (V2GB)

 Vehicle-to-grid (V2G) technologies are expected to play a key role in the decarbonisation of Britain’s transport and energy systems.
 Connecting millions of EVs and coordinating their charging and discharging would minimise the costs of EV charging while allowing the grid to integrate high levels of variable renewable energy sources.
-The Vehicles to Grid Britain (V2GB) project will assess the long-term viability of V2G in a changing energy system in Britain as well as the early opportunities in British energy markets using the consortium’s expertise drawn from a variety of key project partners and access to operational data on EV charging.
-Pathways for scaling up a V2G business to play a full role in a flexible energy system in Britain will be explored.
+The Vehicles to Grid Britain (V2GB) project assessed the long-term viability of V2G in a changing energy system in Britain as well as the early opportunities in British energy markets using the consortium’s expertise drawn from a variety of key project partners and access to operational data on EV charging.
+Pathways for scaling up a V2G business to play a full role in a flexible energy system in Britain were explored.

-Element Energy is leading this strong consortium of stakeholders from the transport and energy sectors, representing the complete value chain of V2G technologies.
+Element Energy led this strong consortium of stakeholders from the transport and energy sectors, representing the complete value chain of V2G technologies.
 Nissan’s European Technical Centre, as part of Renault-Nissan Alliance research activities, and distribution network operator Western Power Distribution have been at the forefront of research and development exploring the potential benefits of EVs to electricity networks.
 Transmission system operator National Grid is recognised as one of the most innovative grid operators facing the challenge of integrating intermittent renewable energy into an islanded electricity grid, whilst aggregator Moixa has developed innovative software solutions to combine multitudes of batteries to a virtual power plant (VPP), which is able to support the stability of the power grid.

 The V2GB feasibility study is part of the Vehicle-to-Grid competition, funded by the Office for Low Emission Vehicles (OLEV) and the Department for Business Energy and Industrial Strategy (BEIS), in partnership with Innovate UK.